makerdao/pe-checklists/spell/spell-crafter-goerli-workflow.md

 * [ ] Add new ChainLog Address in `addresses_goerli.sol` (e.g. Collateral Onboarding)
 * [ ] Run Tests `make test` or `make test match=<test_name>` to inspect debug traces
   * [ ] Ensure Good Coverage
-  * [ ] Ensure every test function declared as public if enabled or private if not
+  * [ ] Ensure every test function is declared as public if enabled or private if not
   * [ ] Tests PASS via `make test`
 * [ ] Open PR & Add Reviewers
 * [ ] Iterate until polls are ended and exec doc is confirmed